Geneva Child Custody Attorneys

 • Where the child receives medical, dental, and/or psychiatric care;

-• What kinds of medical, dental, and/or psychiatric care the child; and
+• What kinds of medical, dental, and/or psychiatric care the child will receive; and

-• Whether the child attends a place of worship, and if so, what religion the child practices.
+• Whether the child attends a place of worship, and if so, what religion the child will practice.

-At OSH Law, our family law team knows that child custody issues can be complicated.
-With years of experience advocating for clients in a variety of family law matters, we understand the no two cases are alike.
-Contact us today at 331-248-8190 to speak with an experienced DuPage County child custody attorney.
+At Serrano Hanson & Hurtado, LLC, our family law team knows that child custody issues can be complicated.
+With years of experience advocating for clients in a variety of family law matters, we understand that no two cases are alike.
+Contact us today at 630-844-8781 to speak with an experienced Geneva, IL child custody attorney in a consultation.
 We serve clients throughout Kane County, DuPage County, Kendall County, and DeKalb County.